List of experimental cat breeds: Kucing Malaysia (Piawaian Kucing Malaysia)

 The Kucing Malaysia, or Piawaian Kucing Malaysia, is the first indigenous Malaysian cat breed.
 It has a conformation similar to the Tonkinese, while its color is similar to the Ragdoll.
 These cats have a white blaze on the face and muzzle and white markings on the colorpoint limbs.
 It is recognized by the Malaysian Cat Club.

 Lambkin (Nanus Rex)

-The Lambkin, also known as the Nanus Rex, is a short-legged cat breed of US origin with a densely curled coat.
+The Lambkin, also known as the Nanus Rex, is a short-legged dwarf cat breed of US origin with a densely curled coat.
 They are derived from crossing the Munchkin and the Selkirk Rex.
-This breed is recognized by the Dwarf Cat Association (TDCA).
+This breed is recognized by the Rare and Exotic Feline Registry and formerly by the now-defunct Designer Cat Association or Dwarf Cat Association.

 Mandalay

 The Mandalay is a cat breed originally derived from crosses between domestic short-haired cats and the Burmese.
 Later, Abyssinians were used to introduce the cinnamon and fawn genes.
 These cats resemble the Asian Shorthair that is bred in Europe.
 There should be no evidence of sepia-pointing; i.e., contrast between points and body.
 This breed originated in New Zealand and is recognized by the New Zealand Cat Fancy.